AH-AI-in-Radiology/CTB_Osteoporosis_Screening/README.md

 - `models/`: Directory containing the model configuration and weights (download instructions below)
   - `config.yaml`: Configuration file for the model
   - `model.pt`: Pre-trained model weights
-- `data/`: Directory containing sample CT images for testing the model
+- `data/`: Directory where the data should be places
+  - `scans/`: Directory where all the CT Scans should be placed
+  - `masks/`: Directory where all the segemented masks should be placed

 ## Quick Start